-2.9 is to identify novel senolytic targets for therapeutic purposes.
-Identifying novel biomarkers in liquid biopsy derived exosomes The project focuses on identifying novel blood-based biomarkers for liver disease.
+inflammaging attenuating the regenerative capacity of the liver.
+Through a negative selection screen in senescent cells we can identify vulnerabilities of these cells.
+The goal is to identify novel senolytic targets for therapeutic purposes.
+2.9 Identifying novel biomarkers in liquid biopsy derived exosomes The project focuses on identifying novel blood-based biomarkers for liver disease.
 Mouse models of chronic liver disease will be used, exosomes will be isolated from the blood and the content will be analyzed by transcriptomic and proteomic approaches.
 The same approach will be applied for liver patient derived blood samples.
 The goal is to identify novel conserved biomarkers for liver disease.
 Assoc Prof Torsten Wuestefeld Torsten.Wuestefeld@ntu.edu.sg 3.
-Population & Global H lealth 3.1 Comprehensive Multi-omics Analysis of Human Aging Using the Large Language Module based Functional Module Annotation Multi-omic methods provide great opportunities to systematically reveal the critical molecular alterations of aging from a multidimensional perspective, while matching and investigating the biological information and functions from multi could be a heavy subjective work.
+Population & Glob al Health 3.1 Comprehensive Multi-omics Analysis of Human Aging Using the Large Language Module based Functional Module Annotation Multi-omic methods provide great opportunities to systematically reveal the critical molecular alterations of aging from a multidimensional perspective, while matching and investigating the biological information and functions from multi could be a heavy subjective work.
 Large Language Models (LLMs) has shown high efficiency and accuracy in repetitive search and collection work, which will help us to extensively and quickly investigate potential research objects and validate them with published works to prove their roles and molecular mechanism.
-So in this project, we aim to build up a tool utilizing LLM, such as GPT4, to accelerate and improve the biological investigation in multi-omics data for aging research.
-Asst Prof Shen Xiaotao xiaotao.shen@ntu.edu.sg Website Shen Lab (shen-lab.org)
+So in this project, we aim to build up a tool utilizing LLM, such as GPT4, to Asst Prof Shen Xiaotao xiaotao.shen@ntu.edu.sg Website Shen Lab (shen-lab.org)